Hammira Raso: Hammira's ancestors

+Alauddin's rise to power

 Meanwhile, Indra becomes afraid that the sage Padam's austere penances would make the sage more powerful than him.
 Therefore, Indra tries to disturb the sage's penance by sending apsaras (celestial nymphs) and kinnaras (celestial musicians).
 The sage resists the temptation for several seasons, but is ultimately attracted to the nymph Urvashi.
 When Urvashi leaves him, he dies in disappointment.
 The main characters of Hammira Raso are born out of the various parts of the sage's body: "the body of Ala-uddin was made of his head, that of Hamir of his breast, and those of Muhammad Shah and Mir Gabru of his hands."

 Auspicious signs mark the birth of Rao Hamir.
 In contrast, Alauddin is born in a royal family, but his mother abandons him for being ugly, and replaces him with a good-looking infant born to a carder.
 Alauddin is brought by the carder's family and does not know about his true ancestry.
 Nevertheless, during role-play games, he plays a king, while the infant who replaces him plays a carder.